-VMware supports employees and their families in one of the most important times in life – the birth or adoption of a child.
-Maternity Leave allows mothers to take time off in accordance with statutory requirements so that you can take the necessary time off work to recover and to bond with your baby.
+VMware recognizes the importance and value of its employees’ family lives and seeks to provide a family-friendly environment that is supportive of working parents.
+VMware provides Maternity Leave in accordance with statutory requirement so that you can have the necessary time off work to recover and bond with your baby.

-All Regular full-time employees are entitled to Maternity Leave in accordance with the Maternity Benefits Act.
+All permanent full-time employees are entitled to Maternity Leave in accordance with the Maternity Benefits Act.

-Employees who legally adopt a child below the age of three months or who are a commissioning mother shall be entitled to a Maternity Benefit for a period of 26 weeks from the date the child is placed with the adopting mother or the commissioning mother.
-A commissioning mother is a biological mother who uses her egg to create an embryo implanted in any other woman.
+- Employees who legally adopt a child or who are a commissioning mother shall be entitled to the same Maternity Benefit as above i.e. Twenty Six (26) weeks from the date the child is placed with the adopting mother or the commissioning mother.

-In the event of a miscarriage, up to 6 weeks of paid leave will be granted immediately following a miscarriage, subject to production of a certificate from a registered medical practitioner.
-Employee may avail local miscarriage leave or global bereavement leave and not both.
+In the event of a miscarriage, employee is eligible for up to 6 weeks of paid leave as per Maternity Act, subject to production of a certificate from a registered medical practitioner.
+Employee may choose to avail local miscarriage leave or global bereavement leave and not both.

 Scheduling Maternity Leave

 - Inform your manager of your intention to take Maternity Leave no later than two calendar months prior to the intended leave start date.
 Please provide written notice stating the expected date of commencement of leave, period of leave, and expected date of return to work.

 - After your manager has been notified, please submit the duly filled in FORM A via scan copy with an approval email from your manager along with the start date of your maternity leave to HR Source [VMware network access required].

 Note: Refer to sample Form A which has instructions to fill the form.